-Kate Hall is the Director of Capability Development at UCLPartners with a focus on leadership development, quality improvement, patient involvement and trust development.
-She also leads the UCLPartners Patient Safety Programme.
+Kate Hall is Chief Operating Officer for UCLPartners, overseeing the delivery of our national, regional and local programmes.
+Kate is also the Director of Capability Development, with a focus on leadership development, quality improvement, patient involvement and trust development.
+Within her capability development role Kate also leads the UCLPartners Patient Safety Programme.
 She is passionate about people and organisations building leadership and quality improvement capability to support the delivery of high quality, efficient health care.

 Kate joined UCLPartners in August 2013, after working part time within the strategy team at Monitor on foundation trust board development.
 This role involved leading on service-line management, value and cost improvement, quality governance, patient safety and clinical leadership development.
 The other half of her time was spent supporting the setup of the West Midlands Academic Health Science Network where she was the interim Managing Director.